rxrc/vimrc/README.md

 $ vim -c PluginClean -c quitall
 ````

-Note that `PluginUpdate` must be run twice: first to update this plugn,
+Note that `PluginUpdate` must be run twice: first to update this plugin,
 then again to correctly update any new plugins specified in `plugsin.vim`.

 I recommend adding an alias to your shell